bigdata-i523/hid324/README.md

    - Ashok Kuppuraj
    hid:
    - 324
-   title: This is my paper about the other abc
+   title: Big data in Elections process
-   abstract: This paper showcases tis and that and the other in regards to abc
+   abstract: This paper showcases how we can change the way election happens in the current world
    url: https://github.com/bigdata-i523/hid324/paper2/paper2.pdf
    type: word
 ```